SPARRING

 • No protective gear is required for kata.

-• Competitors must perform traditional kata or WKF-approved kata.
+• Competitors can perform traditional kata or WKF-approved kata.

 • The kata must be performed as a single, continuous sequence without pauses or restarts.